-In early March, International Research School, a short-term online programme that was held for the first time in 2021, came to a close.
-Students from different countries met on MS Teams to study at the track ‘Russian politics and International Affairs’.
+In early March, the International Research School, a short-term online programme that was held for the first time in 2021, came to a close.
+Students from different countries met on MS Teams to study in the ‘Russian Politics and International Affairs’ track.

 Much has been said about online education over the last year.
 What used to be perceived as a challenge a few months ago has become a new comfort zone and does not impress anyone.
 Indeed, during the pandemic, we have proved that persistence, professionalism, and flexibility bring good results even when the world is turned upside-down.
 Having had a successful experience of hosting the St. Petersburg HSE Summer School online, the university introduces HSE – St. Petersburg International Research School, a new project encouraging students all over the world to explore different areas — from Russia’s role in international relations to social, cultural, gender aspects of Russia’s historical experience, and even to the burning issue of what global business is going to be like when the COVID-19 crisis is over.

 On August 21st, Saint Petersburg HSE Summer School, which has been taking place since 2017, came to a close.
 This year it moved online due to the pandemic.
 44 participants from 18 countries, including France, Ireland, the USA, the Philippines, China, and others were joining Zoom during four weeks.
 The organisers of the Summer School were happy to welcome students of 15 HSE partner universities such as Università Cattolica del Sacro Cuore, King’s College London, Sciences Po Lyon, University of Basel, Georg-August-Universität Göttingen, and others.